 - 1. The pick-up times for all bus riders will be scheduled two (2) hours later than the normal schedule.
-This includes public school students grades K-12 and all private/parochial school students. - 2.
-The delayed start time for Centerville Elementary Schools (grades 2-5) will be 10:00 a.m.
+This includes public school students grades PS-12 and all private/parochial school students. - 2.
+The delayed start time for Centerville Elementary Schools will be 10:00 a.m.